malteriesch/test-db-acle/README.md

 Ok, to be really fair, testing the database layer is expensive and slooooows down tests, and wherever possible any dependencies on the database should be mocked.
 But sometimes we just have to do this, hopefully in a well-structured application this can be kept to a minimum.

 I was frustrated with the existing tools available.
-Many had dependencies on particular XUnit frameworks, or I was not  able to use them together with different test base classes as they ere diifiult to integrate, and all of them were waaaay to verbose and cumbersome to use.
+Many had dependencies on particular XUnit frameworks, or I was not  able to use them together with different test base classes as they were difficult to integrate, and all of them were waaaay to verbose and cumbersome to use.

 So I set up my own solution.